SimonHarte/SpartanGrid/Documentation.md

 `.grid-bundle()` (as well as `.grid-core()`) takes one optional parameter `namespace`, with which you can customize the generated classes.

- This namespace is per default set to `g-`, but you can simply just change it, so if you set `namespace` to for example `grid-` the generated classes will look like this:
+ This namespace is per default set to `g`, but you can simply just change it, so if you set `namespace` to for example `grid` the generated classes will look like this:

 ```less
 .grid-row